 Scopes & Permissions

-Rekall uses 14 granular scopes to control access to API resources.
-Scopes can be assigned to API keys, OAuth tokens, and team roles to enforce the principle of least privilege.
+Rekall uses 14 granular scopes (resource:action) to control access to API resources.
+Scopes can be assigned to API keys, OAuth tokens, and agent tokens to enforce the principle of least privilege.

 Least Privilege

 Always assign the minimum set of scopes required for your use case.
-A memory reader does not need memories:write access.
-A search service does not need memories:delete.
+A memory reader does not need memory:write access.
+A search service does not need memory:delete.

 All Scopes

-Rekall has 14 scopes organized into 6 resource groups.
+Rekall has 14 scopes across 7 resources (memory, agent, webhook, user, org, apikey, oauth).
 Use the search box to filter by scope name or description.

 ScopeDescription